Catherine Christensen (Lawyer, Call Sign: Empress)

 She brings a wealth of life experience to her law practice that gives her an insight into the realties and solutions twisted up in any legal issue.
 Catherine’s biggest joy from being a lawyer is getting closure for her clients so they can move on with their life.
 She gives clients the options to get to their “clean break” and she makes a complicated situation less complicated for everyone involved.

 Catherine is an active supporter of the military community.
 Valour Law often donates items for fundraising auctions as well as the whole team attending charity events to support such causes as the PPCLI Foundation, Heroes Hockey Challenge and the Yellow Ribbon Gala.
 She has been a House Ambassador for Valour Place, a “home away from home” for military families needing medical care.
 She has also been a frequent presenter and advisor at the Edmonton Garrison working with the MFRC where she provides military families with the information they need for their unique family law matters and estate planning needs for deployments around the world.

 When not practising law, Catherine likes to travel and read trashy novels.
 She also likes to follow the latest archaeology news from around the world.
 She lives in the St. Albert area with her grown up son and her Bernese Mountain Dog, Miles (yeah, he hangs out at the office a lot of days to share his sweet personality with our clients).
 She looks forward to her son’s career as an airline pilot so he can fly his great mom all over the place (he hasn’t convinced her to buy him his own plane and runway… yet).

-Michelle’s legal education and career in Dublin, Ireland, began where she was born and raised.
+Michelle started her legal education and career in Dublin, Ireland where she was born and raised.
 During and after her legal education Michelle had various positions in criminal law firms in Dublin.
-Before moving to Canada with her family she completed the Law Society of Ireland Entrance Examinations.
+Before moving to Canada with her family, she completed the Law Society of Ireland Entrance Examinations.